-The non-gualified option award agreements (other than under the EPOP) and the RSU award agreements under which the NEOs received awards in February 2016 or later provide that all awards granted pursuant to those award agreements will become immediately vested and, in the case of option awards, become fully exercisable, in the event of any of the following:
+The non-qualified option award agreements (other than under the EPOP) and the RSU award agreements under which the NEOs received awards in February 2016 or later provide that all awards granted pursuant to those award agreements will become immediately vested and, in the case of option awards, become fully exercisable, in the event of any of the following:

-- the termination of a participant's service due to death or disability, - a change in control of the Company in which the awards are not assumed by the surviving entity or otherwise equitably converted or substituted in connection with the change in control, or a change in control of the Company in which the awards are assumed or equitably converted, but the participant's employment is terminated without "cause" or the participant resigns for "good reason" within two years following the change in control.
+- the termination of a participant's service due to death or disability, - a change in control of the Company in which the awards are not assumed by the surviving entity or otherwise equitably converted or substituted in connection with the change in control, or - a change in control of the Company in which the awards are assumed or equitably converted, but the participant's employment is terminated without "cause" or the participant resigns for "good reason" within two years following the change in control.

 The PSU agreements under which the NEOs received grants in 2016 and 2017 provide for similar treatment as described above for the options and RSUs, provided that if the participant's death or disability occurs during the performance period, the PSUs will be prorated and will vest based on actual achievement over the performance period.
-Under the 2018 PSU agreements, in the event of a change in control of the Company in which the awards are not assumed by the surviving entity or otherwise equitably converted or substituted in connection with the change in control, or a change in control of the Company in which the awards are assumed or equitably converted, but the participant's employment is terminated without cause or the participant resigns for good reason within two years following the change in control, the PSUs subject to the AOI performance metric will be prorated and will vest based on deemed performance of target level if the change of control falls within the first half of the performance period or based on the actual performance measured at the date of the change in control if the change in control falls within the second half of the performance period and the PSUs subject to the Cumulative Revenue performance metric will be prorated and will vest based on deemed performance of target level no matter when the change of control falls within the performance period.
+Under the 2018 PSU agreements, in the event of a change in control of the Company in which the awards are not assumed by the surviving entity or otherwise equitably converted or substituted in connection with the change in control, or a change in control of the Company in which the awards are assumed or equitably converted, but the participant's employment is terminated without cause or the participant resigns for good reason within two years following the change in control, the PSUs subject to the AOI performance metric will be prorated and will vest based on deemed performance of target level if the change in control if the change in control or based on the actual performance measured at the date of the change in control if the change in control falls within the second half of the performance of target level no matter when the change of control falls within the performance metric will be prorated and the PSUs subject to the Cumulative Revenue performance metric will be prorated and will vest based on deemed performance of control falls within the performance of target level no matter when the change of control falls within the performance period.